SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 .. note::

-	** the following functions are deprecated since 2.0.6 - use the ones below instead for new implementations**
+	The following functions are deprecated since 2.0.6 - use the ones below instead for new implementations

 .. note::